 Through the further process of refinement, more and more seems to be about the flow, the hand of God.
 A growing sense of rightness and perfection dawns.
 We are back in a dominant deterministic perspective, but in a much higher value.
 We are not the victim but rather the expression.

 Then comes the second waking and the discovery that that which is determining is the same as that which wills.
 All is one.
 We are both the determinism and the the determined.
 Thus the paradox is resolved.

 In the end, it is not free will vs determinism, it is free will creating determinism.
 They are 2 aspects of the one.

 *added note – “remembered” a logic error in the above point.
-The point of the prior post was that if we don’t believe in free will, we loose the ‘reason’ of doing right.
+The point of the prior post was that if we don’t believe in free will, we lose the ‘reason’ of doing right.
 In the above, I comment that the negative side of free will, the opposite, is the same effect.
 Thats not what the other post said.
 But really, its the negative side of either a belief in being powerless or a belief in self above other that causes a loss of morals.
-It is either extreme that causes us to loose compass.
+It is either extreme that causes us to lose compass.